EpixUnblocked/epixunblocked.github.io/README.md

 **Your Gateway to Unrestricted Internet Gaming**

-A growing platform for accessing your favorite games, free from online restrictions.
+A growing platform for accessing your favourite games, free from online restrictions.

 [**Visit Epix Unblocked**](https://epixunblocked.github.io/)